 Cans are often lined with bisphenol A (BPA) or polyethylene, polypropylene, vinyl, and acrylic.
-Safer can linings are being developed, but current use of BPA in cans is exceedingly high according to Science Mag.
+Safer can linings are being developed, but the current use of BPA in cans is exceedingly high according to Science Mag.

-Ingredients that may increase rates of cancer or digestive issues in canned foods and drinks include sodium benzoate, artificial sweeteners like aspartame, sucralose, and acesulfame K.
+Ingredients that may increase rates of cancer or digestive issues in canned foods and drinks include sodium benzoate, and artificial sweeteners like aspartame, sucralose, and acesulfame K.

 They also can contain brominated vegetable oil, caramel color, high fructose corn syrup, and propyl gallate.

 Frozen dinners contain similar dangerous plastics like BPA and phthalates, and also contain almost every known chemical additive out there if you aren’t careful. food preservatives